lidiafgarces/jackbot-pipeline-dropbox/README.md

 This code is based on the 'Dropbox Webhooks' example provided in [dropbox/mdwebhook](https://github.com/dropbox/mdwebhook).
 Read more about webhooks and this example on [the Dropbox developers site](https://www.dropbox.com/developers/webhooks/tutorial).

-You can try the example yourself by visiting [mdwebhook.herokuapp.com](https://mdwebhook.herokuapp.com).

 ## Running the sample yourself

 This sample was built with Heroku in mind as a target, so the simplest way to run the sample is via `foreman`: